Carcinophobic/bemaniutilsfork/README.md

 card and the card ID stored in the RFID of the card.
 Run it like `./cardconvert --help` to see how to use this.
 This will sanitize input, so you can feed it card numbers with or without spaces, and you can mix up 1 and I as well as 0 and O, and it will properly handle decoding.
-This supports both new and old style e-Amusement cards but does not support the cross-play network cards with five groups of digits on the back of the card.
+This supports both new and old style e-amusement cards but does not support the cross-play network cards with five groups of digits on the back of the card.